 ABOUT THE FESTIVAL

-Lamberson and Scioli intend to showcase approximately 100 of the best movies submitted: features (70 mins – 120 mins); short features (31 – 69 mins); and short films (1 – 30 mins).
+Lamberson and Scioli intend to showcase the best movies submitted: features (40+ minutes); short films (8 – 40 mins); and micro-short films (0-7 minutes).
 Music videos may be submitted as short films, and web series may be submitted in the category with the corresponding running time.

 The festival’s programmers like bold, original and edgy films that are well made.
 There is even a “WTF” category for the most outrageous films selected – films that surprise with their originality and unpredictability as much as they entertain.
-But in terms of dramas, they also like delicate, beautiful films.
 The programmers accept film submissions that would receive an NC-17 rating, but will not show pornography.
 The festival no longer accepts “fan films” featuring copyrighted characters, and every film must contain only original or licensed music.

 By submitting your film to Buffalo Dreams, you grant to the festival the right to share your completed film with local film reviewers – for this purpose you may provide an additional watermarked version; to provide (for features) a trailer and poster image; and the right to feature your trailer and poster in advertisements and social media promotions.
 The festival directors cannot properly promote your feature without a trailer.